How to make old-fashioned British macaroon jam tarts with a moist almond filling. Easy recipe with shortcrust pastry.

 Old-Fashioned Jam Tart Recipe

 What is a Macaroon Jam Tart?
-The other day, I re-discovered an old faithful British baking guide during a crazy New Year's it's-about-time-I-tidied-that-mess-up moment.
-Out fell a dusty 40th edition Be-Ro Flour Home Recipes book which Mum had handed me in 1992 before I left for France, a Scottish reminder to make the odd scone or shortbread now and again.
+The other day, I re-discovered an old faithful British baking guide during a New Year's 'it's-about-time-I-tidied-that-mess-up' moment.
+Out fell a dusty 40th edition Be-Ro Flour Home Recipes book which Mum had handed me in 1992 before I left for France.
+It would be a great Scottish reminder to make the odd scone or shortbread now and again.

 These British old-fashioned jam tarts are basically jam tartlets filled with an almond cream.
 If you've ever tasted them in Britain, you'll immediately be whisked back in time.
 Our Scottish bakeries sold them as individual tarts and they included a hidden dollop of raspberry jam.

-Since these childhood macaroon memories in the UK, however, I'd never have dreamed I'd marry a Frenchman and move to Paris.
-Macaroons took on something different.
-For a start, the British macaroon was not the same as in France.
+Since these childhood macaroon memories in the UK, however, I'd never have dreamed I'd marry a Frenchman, move to Paris and end up writing two French macaron cookbooks!
+I say macaron, since these days there's still some confusion between the French macaron and macaroon.
+Yet the British macaroon is not the same as in France.
+So, what's the difference?
+The

-- the French macaron is made with ground almonds, sugar and egg whites;
+- French macaron is made with ground almonds, sugar and egg whites.

-- the coconut macaroon (rocher coco in French) is made with coconut, sugar and egg whites;
+- coconut macaroon (rocher coco in French) is made with coconut, sugar and egg whites.

-- the British Macaroon is yet something else completely different.
-Let me explain below.
+- British Macaroon is completely different.
+Let me explain.

 - In Scotland, there is the popular Scottish macaroon bar.
-It has a very sweet fondant centre of mainly icing sugar mixed with a little potato, then rolled in chocolate and toasted coconut;
+It has a very sweet fondant centre of mainly icing sugar mixed with a little potato, then rolled in chocolate and toasted coconut.
+See my recipe for Scottish macaroon bar snowballs.

 For much more, see Macaron vs Macaroon: What's the Difference?